School Safety in New York

 Lockdown Drills 101:

-This four-part self-paced training program provides an in-depth look at the practice of lockdown drills and to how to ensure they are conducted effectively while using a trauma-informed approach.
+This four-part self-paced training program provides an in-depth look at the practice of lockdown drills and how to ensure they are conducted effectively while using a trauma-informed approach.

 Developed and presented by Dr. Jaclyn Schildkraut and Dr. Amanda Nickerson